New engines, rallies and a sprint format: WRC is a must-watch in 2025

 The World Rally Championship is truly global, taking place across four continents and on a variety of surfaces from asphalt to gravel to dirt and snow.
 Drivers compete in temperatures from as hot as 42°C to as cold as -30°C. A rally is also a long event, starting with…

-Recce: Usually two days where the crew practise the route at a limited speed to make detailed pace notes.
+Recce: Usually two days, where the crew practise the route at a limited speed to make detailed pace notes.
 In circuit racing, drivers lap the track 200 times during the weekend, but rally drivers may see a stage once a year.
-Recce helps them to determine their approach and exit speed and make a note of such hazards as water, rocks and jumps.
+Recce helps them to determine their approach and exit speed, and make a note of such hazards as water, rocks and jumps.

-Super Special Stage: Thursday evening is the ceremonial start followed by a crowd-pleasing Super Special Stage in the host city.
-The SSS take a variety of formats but among the most popular are head-to-heads where two cars race around a looping circuit or a sprint around a course with a selection of surfaces and obstacles.
+Super Special Stage: Thursday evening is the ceremonial start, followed by a crowd-pleasing Super Special Stage in the host city.
+The SSS take a variety of formats, but among the most popular are head-to-heads, where two cars race around a looping circuit, or a sprint around a course with a selection of surfaces and obstacles.

-Rally: Friday and Saturday comprise two long days of special rally stages, pushing cars and crews to the limit.
+Rally: Friday and Saturday comprise two long days of special stages, pushing cars and crews to the limit.
 The crews drive to the liaison at the start of the stage.
-Three zero cars – like pace cars in F1 – go through the stage at speed to ensure it’s clear of spectators before the leading car sets its time, followed at three-minute intervals by the next fastest.
+Three zero cars – like pace cars in F1 – go through the stage at speed to ensure it's clear of spectators before the leading car sets its time, followed at three-minute intervals by the next fastest.

-Power Stage: Sunday features another full morning of rallying with a final Power Stage in the afternoon to bring the weekend to a close.
+Power Stage: Sunday features another full morning of rallying and a final Power Stage in the afternoon to bring the weekend to a close.
 The drivers then return to the host town for the podium and closing ceremony.

-The new 48hr Rally sprint format
+The new 48hr Rally Sprint format

 How to win the World Rally Championship